Bills CB Dane Jackson avoids major injury, out of hospital

 AP Sports Writer

-Jackson had full movement in his limbs as he was being evaluated by medical officials on the field before he was loaded into an ambulance.
+Jackson had full movement in his limbs as he was being evaluated by medical officials on the field before he was loaded into the ambulance.

-“You go from being a coach to just being a human when I’m out there watching him getting loaded into the ambulance.
-That’s a real moment,” coach Sean McDermott said following the game.
-“Just praying for him.
-It’s an unfortunate situation but we’re praying for him.”

-The Bills (2-0) are off until Thursday, when they return to practice in preparation to play at their AFC East rival Miami Dolphins on Sunday.

-Buffalo’s defense was thinned further by injuries against the Titans.
-Safety Micah Hyde (neck), linebacker Matt Milano (stinger) and defensive tackle Jordan Phillips (hamstring) did not finish the game.
+McDermott said it was also too early to determine the playing status of Buffalo’s other injured players, including Hyde.
+Linebacker Matt Milano (stinger) and defensive tackle Jordan Phillips (hamstring) did not finish the game.

+The Bills were also without No. 2 receiver Gabe Davis (ankle), starting defensive tackle Ed Oliver (ankle) and his backup Tim Settle (calf).

 More AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL